Drudoo/MED10/README.md

 - :rage: Enter game name is not native to android.
 Fix later.
 	- :imp: text field is there, but cant get the value.
 - :space_invader: enemies walk between obstacles and not between waypoints.
+- :zap: Hide MakeGame and Print on android again.

 ## Build wirelessly to Android (Mac)